JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/Spanning Tree Protocol (STP).md

 	- Port Roles:
 		- Once the Root Bridge is elected, each switch determines the role of each port relative to the Root Bridge.
 This port roles include:
 			- Root Port (RP):
-				- The port on a
+				- The port on a switch that has the shortest path to the Root Bridge
 			- Designated Port (DP):
 				- The port on a switch that sends traffic towards the network segment.
 It is the forwarding port
+			- Blocked/Alternative Port:
+				- Ports that are not forwarding traffic to prevent loops
+	- STP States:
+		- Blocking:
+			- The port does not forward